I had it in my head that I wouldn’t like Cairns, Australia. I’m not sure why, but I was wrong.

 8. Take a Trip To Mossman Gorge and The Daintree

-We really think you need to escape from Cairns to spend time in The Daintree.
 Don’t do it as a day trip – it’s exquisite and you need to get your relax on in the green jungle.
 Stay at Port Douglas or within The Daintree for a couple of days and explore.
 We slept at the Cape Trib Beach House and loved it.

-Mossman Gorge is just north of Port Douglas and was my favourite part of The Daintree.
+Mossman Gorge is just north of Port Douglas and was my favourite part of The Daintree Rainforest.